CesiumGS/3d-tiles/extensions/3DTILES_layers/README.md

 ### Layer Content

-To associate content with a layer, it must be added as an object to the `contents` array of the extension declared at the `root` of the tileset.json.
-To pair the content to a layer, we must set the `layer` property of the layer content object to the ID of the layer declared at the top level extension.
-This layer object needs to declare the `layer`, the `uri` of its contents and the `mimeType` for the content linked in the `uri`.
+Layer content is associated with a tile by adding the `3DTILES_layers` extension to the [tile JSON](https://github.com/CesiumGS/3d-tiles/tree/master/specification#tile-json).
+The extension declares a `contents` array, which must contain one or more layer objects.
+Each layer object provides `uri` and a `mimeType` for its contents.
+The content here might be tile content, like a `b3dm` or a `glTF` file, or it may point to an external `tileset.json`.
+To associate this layer object with [metadata](#layer-metadata), the `layer` property may be set to the ID of a layer declared in the top-level extension.
 For example,

 ```javascript
 {